algosup/2022-2023-project-3-harfang3d-binding-Project-1-group/Documents Specifications/Technical_Specifications.md

   - Link to C library (C++ has to be wrapped with C first)

 # 3. Folder Structure
 ## a.
 Before the project

-Here is what the FABGen folder structure currently looks like:

 ```
 ├───FABGen-master